Gay Travel: Dalat Hill Station & Vietnam's Central Highlands

 Day Three: Back to Saigon or off to Phan Thiet or beyond?

 Your morning is free to relax, enjoy one of Sapa's world-class golf courses, or take a walk around Xuan Huong Lake, a great place for people watching.
 Unless you plan to stay longer, we will whisk you back to Saigon after lunch.
-If you have a bit more time, travel to Dalat combines perfectly with a few days in Phan Thiet, the year 'round tropical beach paradise just a few hours away.
-There are also flights from Dalat to Danang (for Hoi An), Hanoi and Saigon.
+If you have a bit more time, travel to Dalat combines perfectly with a few days in Phan Thiet , the year 'round tropical beach paradise just a few hours away. so flights from Dalat to Danang (for Hoi An), Hanoi and Saigon.

 TET Holiday 2018: We regret that we can not accept Vietnam reservations during the period 17 through 20 February due to the TET (Vietnamese New Year) Holiday.
 Since it is considered unlucky to work during this period, practically everything closes, everyone takes a vacation, and some prices double.
 We do not recommend visiting during this time because there are no public festivities and visitors are left with almost nothing to do.